Random cliques in random graphs and sharp thresholds for $F$-factors: Introduction and results

 The rest of the paper is organized as follows.
 In Section~\ref{sec_prelim} we give some further definitions and some preparatory lemmas.
-Theorem~\ref{th1} is proved in Section~\ref{sec1}, and Theorem~\ref{th2} in Section~\ref{sec2}.
-Generalizations of both results to certain graphs other than $K_r$ are stated and proved in Section~\ref{sec_bal}, and Theorem~\ref{thbal} is proved there.
+Theorems~\ref{th1} and~\ref{thhyp} are proved in Section~\ref{sec1}.
+In Section~\ref{sec2} we illustrate a `thinning technique', proving a weaker form of Heckel's $r=3$ result.
+Generalizations of (in some cases a weaker form of) Theorem~\ref{thhyp} to certain (hyper)graphs other than $K_r$ are stated and proved in Section~\ref{sec_bal}, and Theorems~\ref{thbal} and~\ref{thnice} are proved there.
 Finally, we finish with a brief discussion of open questions in Section~\ref{sec_q}.